McAuliffe win sets up Virginia clash with outsider Youngkin - WTMJ

 “I liked what he’s done and believe he can do what he’s promised.
 And I think he can win,” said Joe Glaze, a 70-year-old retired clergy member who voted for McAuliffe Tuesday afternoon in Richmond.
 “That’s the main thing: I want someone who will win and beat Youngkin.”

-McAuliffe drew criticism from some more progressive voters who criticized his record on energy and criminal justice issues and who saw him as standing in the way of Carroll Foy and McClellan, who were each trying to become the nation’s first Black woman governor.
+Some more progressive voters criticized McAuliffe’s record on energy and criminal justice issues, and saw him as standing in the way of Carroll Foy and McClellan, who were each trying to become the nation’s first Black woman governor.

 Both issued statements congratulating McAuliffe Tuesday night.